 The CART will be provided small two way radios for use at the shelter.
 These radios will also be provided to the human shelter team.
-The human Shelter Manager will identify what radio channels each agency or section will use.
+The TASM will identify what radio channels each unit or team will use.

 The CART must have two forms of communications at the shelter.
 Generally, this will be the two-way shelter radios and personal cell phones.
-A VHF radio, operating on a designated public services frequency, may be provided to the CO-TSAS, if available.
+A VHF radio, operating on a designated public services frequency, may be provided to the TSAS, if available.

-If resources are available, the Sheriff's Office Special Communications Unit will place an amateur radio operator at the human shelter to provide communications between the shelter and the EOC.
+If resources are available, the Sheriff's Office Special Communications Unit will place an amateur radio operator at the HUMAN shelter to provide communications between the shelter and the EOC.